iTunes is Out - How can You Sync/Transfer iOS Data Now?

-When you want to upgrade iPhone to iOS 13, switch from old iPhones to iPhone 11, 11 Pro or Pro Max, you may need to create a safe backup on Mac only to find that the latest macOS 10.15 Catalina has removed iTunes from the latest system. iTunes has long been the primary hub to purchase, manage, sync, backup, and restore the iPhone, iPad, and the iPod. iTunes is out in macOS Catalina, which begs the question: How do you sync your iPhone or iPad with the Mac?
+When you want to upgrade iPhone to iOS 16, switch from old iPhones to iPhone 14, you may need to create a safe backup on Mac only to find that macOS 12 Mojave and later has removed iTunes from the system. iTunes has long been the primary hub to purchase, manage, sync, backup, and restore the iPhone, iPad, and the iPod. iTunes is out in macOS Catalina, which begs the question: How do you sync your iPhone or iPad with the Mac?

 What happens to iTunes?

 What's users concern most is whether the existing iTunes purchases are safe and where to access them when iTunes is shutting down. iTunes is going away in favor of three standalone apps - Apple Music, Apple Podcasts, and Apple TV app.
-(As iTunes is dead on macOS Catalina, it means that the change only affects Mac users.
+(As iTunes is dead on macOS Catalina and later, it means that the change only affects Mac users.
 Nothing is changing for Windows users.)

-Apple Music - After you upgrade to Catalina, your existing iTunes music will automatically be loaded into Apple Music app, including all of your playlists, ripped albums and purchased content.
+Apple Music - After you upgrade to Catalina or higher, your existing iTunes music will automatically be loaded into Apple Music app, including all of your playlists, ripped albums and purchased content.
 Though Apple Music is a paid music streaming subscription service, you can access your music collection without having to subscribe to the service.

 Apple TV - This app will have all your TV shows, movies, and music videos purchased or rented from iTunes.
 This is where you make further purchases and rentals.